Tool to generate a gradle-specified repository for Android and Java dependencies.

 This script creates a temporary build directory, where it will, for each of the dependencies specified in

 It will then compare the build directory with your current workspace, and print the differences (i.e. new/updated/deleted packages names).

-Full steps to add a new third party library:
+Full steps to add a new third party library or update existing libraries:

-fetch_all.py --update-all to update your current workspace with the changes.
-This will update, among other things, your top-level DEPS file, and print a series of commands to create new CIPD packages.
+fetch_all.py to update your current workspace with the changes.
+This will update, among other things, your top-level DEPS file.

 //docs/adding_to_third_party.md for the review.

 If you are updating any of the gms dependencies, please ensure that the license file that they use, explained in the README.chromium is up-to-date with the one on android's website, last updated date is at the bottom.

 The script invokes a Gradle plugin to leverage its dependency resolution features.
 An alternative way to implement it is to mix gradle to purely fetch dependencies and their pom.xml files, and use Python to process and generate the files.
 This approach was not as successful, as some information about the dependencies does not seem to be available purely from the POM file, which resulted in expecting dependencies that gradle considered unnecessary.